 It’s exactly as the name suggests.
 Give a good overview of your loved one’s life.
 Think about including the following:

-Where they born and spent their childhood.
+Where they were born and spent their childhood.

 What they did for a living throughout their life.